 Breathing low levels of VOCs for long periods of time can increase a person’s risk of health problems.
 Studies suggest that exposure to VOCs make symptoms worse for people who have asthma or are particularly sensitive to chemicals.

-To ask an AirMD scientist a question about this service please Click Here or to schedule an appointment call 1-888-462-4763 or 1-888-GO-AIRMD
+To ask an AirMD Consultant a question about this service please Click Here or to schedule an appointment call 1-888-462-4763 or 1-888-GO-AIRMD